daz4126/Nanny-State/README.md

 _Note that this is a standard Vanilla JS technique and not unique to Nanny State_

-For example, if we wanted our counter app to have buttons that increased the count by 1, 2 or even decreased it by 1, then instead of writing a separate event handler for each button, we could write a function that accepted an extra parameter of how much to increase the value of `state.count` by.
-We could write an `incrementCount` event handler like so:
+For example, if we wanted our counter app to have buttons that increased the count by 1, 2 or even decreased it by 1, then instead of writing a separate event handler for each button, we could write a function that accepted an extra parameter that represents how much we want to increase the value of `state.count` by.
+We could write an `incrementCount` event handler to do this with the following code:

 ```javascript
 const incrementCount = (n=1) => event => state.Update({count: state.count + n})